-Final University examinations: seven written papers and one compulsory undergraduate thesis or six written papers, one portfolio of submitted essays, one compulsory undergraduate thesis
+Final University examinations: seven timed written exams and one compulsory undergraduate thesis or six timed written exams, one portfolio of submitted essays and one compulsory undergraduate thesis

 The content and format of this course may change in some circumstances.
 Read further information about potential course changes.

 |IB:||38 (including core points) with 666 at HL|